pingswept/me30-website/content/logistics/exercises.md

 ## 6: Safety checks (Sep.
 18)

 If you feel a circuit component getting hot or starting to smoke, what should you do first?
-(a) call over an LA
+a. call over an LA
-(b) take the component out of the breadboard
+b. take the component out of the breadboard
-(c) unplug the power supply (e.g., barrel jack) from the breadboard (d) use your multimeter to measure the voltage across the component
+c. unplug the power supply (e.g., barrel jack) from the breadboard
+d. use your multimeter to measure the voltage across the component

 What is a possible result if your multimeter dial is turned to the “mA” symbol and you put your multimeter probes between a high and low voltage location on a circuit?
-(a) you’ll get zero current reading on your multimeter and prevent your circuit from working (b) you’ll let too much current go through your multimeter and blow its fuse (c) you’ll hear a beeping sound warning you that you should use the “A” symbol and port
+a. you’ll get zero current reading on your multimeter and prevent your circuit from working
+b. you’ll let too much current go through your multimeter and blow its fuse
+c. you’ll hear a beeping sound warning you that you should use the “A” symbol and port

 ## KiCad practice (Sep.
 25)